techwriterjoe/introduction-airtable-api/README.md

 The sample site requests data from the database table with every refresh of the browser.
 If the "Name" column is re-ordered in the Airtable web interface, for example by an added table filter, then the list displaying on the homepage is also reordered after the browser is refreshed.

 ##API Request and Response Examples
 To learn how the Airtable API provides the public website with the "Name" data from the "Artists" table, recreate the same API request with a tool call [Hurl.it](https://www.hurl.it/).
 [Hurl.it](https://www.hurl.it/) is a web based REST client.
+Aftertaking some inputs, it sends the same request to the "Artists" table that the sample website in Figure 2 does.

-Set up the first API request to retrieve the list of Artists' records.
-Use the image and directions below:
+To set up the first API request and retrieve the list of artists' records, use the image and directions below:

 ![alt text](https://github.com/techwriterjoe/introduction-airtable-api/blob/master/hurl-it-request-outline.png "Hurl.it request information")